 Geophysical models predict that melting of the Greenland Ice Sheet would generate a gradient of sea level rise along the U.S. Atlantic Coast, with larger changes in the south compared to the north.
-I am developing new high resolution RSL reconstructions along the U.S. Atlantic coast and in Bermuda to test if the predicted sea level fingerprint can be identified.
+I am developing new high resolution relative sea level reconstructions along the U.S. Atlantic coast and in Bermuda to test if the predicted sea level fingerprint can be identified.

 - Constraining models of glacio-isostatic adjustment.

-Holocene RSL reconstructions are a unique and reliable means to infer GIA beyond the instrumental period.
-Ongoing research I in Russia and Florida is developing new field-based RSL to constrain and test GIA models.
+Holocene relative sea-level reconstructions are a unique and reliable means to infer GIA beyond the instrumental period.
+Ongoing research in Russia and Florida is developing new field-based relative sea level to constrain and test GIA models.

 - Palaeoseismicity in Alaska.

 Land-level changes caused by megathrust earthquakes are manifest in coastal sediment sequences as gradual changes in sea level interspersed with dramatic, instantaneous changes.
 I use techniques developed for relative sea level reconstruction on passive margins to reconstruct the timing and magnitude of past Alaskan earthquakes in a region with little or no record of palaeoseismicity, but the potential to be a source of tsunamis effecting population centers on the U.S. Pacific coast.

 - Urban sea-level change.

 Sea-level rise poses a hazard to the intense concentrations of population and infrastructure that are increasingly located at the coast.
 However, almost all existing sea-level reconstructions come from rural locations.
 I am reconstructing sea-level changes in New York City and Boston to develop a paleoenvironmental history for these cities and local projections for future rise.